espressif/esp-idf/docs/en/api-reference/storage/spi_flash_concurrency.rst

 .. only:: esp32c3

-    On {IDF_TARGET_NAME}, the config option :ref:`CONFIG_SPI_FLASH_AUTO_SUSPEND` (enabled by default) allows the cache to read flash & PSRAM concurrently with SPI1 operations.
-See :ref:`auto_suspend` for more details.
+    On {IDF_TARGET_NAME}, the config option :ref:`CONFIG_SPI_FLASH_AUTO_SUSPEND` (enabled by default) allows the cache to read flash concurrently with SPI1 operations.
+See :ref:`auto-suspend` for more details.

     If this option is disabled, the caches must be disabled while reading/writing/erasing operations.
 There are some constraints using driver on the SPI1 bus, see :ref:`impact_disabled_cache`.
 This constraints will cause more IRAM/DRAM usages.

 .. _impact_disabled_cache:

 When the caches are disabled
 ----------------------------

-This means that all CPUs must be running code from IRAM and must only be reading data from DRAM while flash write operations occur.
-If you use the API functions documented here, then the caches will be disabled automatically and transparently.
-However, note that it will have some performance impact on other tasks in the system.

-There are no such constraints and impacts for flash chips on other SPI buses than SPI0/1.

-For differences between IRAM, DRAM, and flash cache, please refer to the :ref:`application memory layout <memory-layout>` documentation.
+Under this condition, all CPUs should always execute code and access data from internal RAM.
+The APIs documented in this file will disable the caches automatically and transparently.

+.. only:: esp32c3

+    However, when :ref:`CONFIG_SPI_FLASH_AUTO_SUSPEND` is enabled, these APIs won't disable the caches.
+The hardware will handle the arbitration between them.

 .. only:: not CONFIG_FREERTOS_UNICORE

-    To avoid reading flash cache accidentally, when one CPU initiates a flash write or erase operation, the other CPU is put into a blocked state, and all non-IRAM-safe interrupts are disabled on all CPUs until the flash operation completes.
+    The way that these APIs disable the caches will suspend all the other tasks.
+Besides, all non-IRAM-safe interrupts will be disabled.
+The other core will be polling in a busy loop.
+These will be restored until the Flash operation completes.

+.. only:: CONFIG_FREERTOS_UNICORE

+    The way that these APIs disable the caches will also disable non-IRAM-safe interrupts.
+These will be restored until the Flash operation completes.

 See also :ref:`esp_flash_os_func`, :ref:`spi_bus_lock`.

+There are no such constraints and impacts for flash chips on other SPI buses than SPI0/1.

+For differences between internal RAM (e.g. IRAM, DRAM) and flash cache, please refer to the :ref:`application memory layout <memory-layout>` documentation.

 .. _iram-safe-interrupt-handlers:

 IRAM-Safe Interrupt Handlers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you have an interrupt handler that you want to execute while a flash operation is in progress (for example, for low latency operations), set the ``ESP_INTR_FLAG_IRAM`` flag when the :doc:`interrupt handler is registered </api-reference/system/intr_alloc>`.
+For interrupt handlers which need to execute when the cache is disabled (e.g., for low latency operations), set the ``ESP_INTR_FLAG_IRAM`` flag when the :doc:`interrupt handler is registered </api-reference/system/intr_alloc>`.

 You must ensure that all data and functions accessed by these interrupt handlers, including the ones that handlers call, are located in IRAM or DRAM.
 See :ref:`how-to-place-code-in-iram`.